 The Midwest Institute certificate and pin are awarded to students who successfully complete the program.
 An AOS degree is awarded upon completion of the Associate of Occupational Science Program.
-An AAS Degree is awarded upon completion of the Associate of Applied Science Program.
 These are widely recognized evidence of excellence and achievement.

 Students and their families are invited to attend graduation ceremonies for their class.
 Due to venue capacity, a limited number of tickets per graduate will be available.